Are They Now

 Acampora, Anthony: KDAY/KDAI, 2004-06.
 Anthony was chief programming officer for Styles Media and pd for KDAY/KDAI from 2004-06.
-He now operates his own multimedia consulting firm.
+He now operates his own multimedia consulting firm in Arizona.

 Actor, Allen: KSRF, 1977; KOST, 1978-82; KBIG, 1983-85.
 Allen is doing voiceover work and teaching at Santa Monica City College.

 Adam, Leigh Ann: KIBB, 1996-97; KYSR, 1998-99; KBIG, 1999-2004.
 Leigh Ann left morning drive at KBIG in early summer 2004.
 She's working at KVIL-Dallas.

 Adams, Bob: KUTE.
 Bob owned KUTE in the 1970s when it was on the 30th floor of the Occidental Building.

 Adams, Chris: KEZY, 1970s; KIKF, 1980-88; KEZY/KORG, 1988-97; KIKF, 1999-2000; KMXN, 2000-02.
 Chris worked weekends at "Cool 94.3fm."

 Adams, Doug: KNAC, 1983.
 Doug worked evenings at "Rock 'n Rhythm" KNAC in the mid-1980s.